By Rob Shaul

 It’s so key to our work now, that when I make a progression mistake, athletes call me on it.
 Multiple times I’ve made a typo, or simply made a mistake and received an email from an athlete completing the programming remotely, asking me if what they were reading was wrong.

 Strength Progression and MTI

 When I opened Mountain Athlete in 2007 (to later evolve into MTI), I began my strength programming using the Bigger Faster Stronger progression I’d seen in high school.
 Years and experience passed, and today, MTI has 8 separate strength progression methodologies in our programming toolbox that I rotate through when designing training cycles.

 The most effective of these deploy some type of initial repetition maximum – either a 1RM or a 3RM – and base the follow-on progressions on these loads.

 Our “Rat 6” Strength Progression is one that deploys an initial 1RM effort, followed by a simple progression based on this loading.
 Each progression below is completed two times.
 For this example, let’s say the exercise we used was the Back Squat:

 3x Back Squat @ 85% 1RM

 Re-Test 1RM, and re-set the progression.

-For an example using push ups, let’s use an an initial assessment of max push ups in 2 minutes.
+For example, using Push-Ups, let’s use an initial assessment of max push ups in 2 minutes.
 Each of the following progressions would be completed twice, before moving to the next progression:

 6 Rounds, every 75 seconds …